jcorporation/myMPD/docs/references/api/index.md

 ### Authenticated request

-To send a request with authentication data add an authorization header to it.
+To send a request with authentication data add an `X-myMPD-Session` header to it.

 ```
-Authorization: Bearer <token>
+X-myMPD-Session: <token>
 ```

 ### Validate the token

 ```
 Content-Type: application/json
-Authorization: Bearer <token>
+X-myMPD-Session: <token>

 {"jsonrpc":"2.0","id":0,"method":"MYMPD_API_SESSION_VALIDATE","params":{}}
 ```